 An applicant who wishes to be admitted with alternative funding must attach to their application a funding plan for their studies covering four years full-time/eight years part-time, or, for a licentiate degree, two years full-time/four years part-time.
-The funding plan is to include relevant documentation to demonstrate that the plan is viable, such as a decision from the external funder, employer, etc.
+The funding plan is to include relevant documentation to demonstrate that the plan is viable.
+If the plan suggests that the doctoral studies are funded through another employer, a written agreement with this employer should be included.

 The head of department or, when applicable, other person with administrative responsibility for third-cycle education, is responsible for reviewing the funding plans and obtain any additional information needed to assess the sustainability of the plans.
-The funding, regardless of its form or origin, shall correspond to at least 28 per cent of the price basic amount.11 The head of department is to provide their assessment of the funding plan, and then forward the matter to the Research Programmes Board.
-The decision on admission is to refer to the received and assessed funding plans.
+The funding, regardless of its form or origin, shall correspond to at least 28 per cent of the price basic amount.
+11 The head of department is to provide their